Commercial and Industrial Fans and Blowers

 There are currently no energy conservation standards for commercial and industrial fans and blowers.
 Fans and blowers are found in both the industrial sector and the commercial sector.
 Fans and blowers are used for ventilation and circulation, and in industrial processes.

 The Department of Energy (DOE) will conduct an analysis of the energy use, emissions, costs, and benefits associated with this equipment during any energy conservation standards rulemakings.
+The Standards and Test Procedures for this product are related to Rulemaking for Commercial and Industrial Fans and Blowers Energy Conservation Standard.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information